-15.2 NCAA ELIGIBILITY CENTER
+14.2 NCAA ELIGIBILITY CENTER

-- 15.2.1 Initial Eligibility.
+- 14.2.1 Initial Eligibility.
 The NCAA Eligibility Center (https://web3.ncaa.org/ecwr3/) is the governing body that determines the initial eligibility of a student-athlete who wishes to compete in the NCAA.
-The NCAA Eligibility Center is responsible for the evaluation of transcripts and test scores.
+The NCAA Eligibility Center is responsible for the evaluation of transcripts and amateurism status.
 They will use this information to determine if the student-athlete meets the necessary requirements set forth by the NCAA.
 Each student-athlete must register with the NCAA Eligibility Center before they can submit any documents for review.
-The NCAA can flag documents and request more information from the student or the school. - 15.2.2 Transcripts.
+The NCAA can flag documents and request more information from the student or If you want to practice, compete, and receive an athletics scholarship during your first year at a Division I or II school, the NCAA Eligibility Center must certify you as eligible.
+Additionally, International college-bound student-athletes planning to enroll at a Division III school must also receive an amateurism-only certification from the Eligibility Center. - 14.2.2 Transcripts.
 A transcript from every high school attended by the student-athlete must be submitted to the NCAA.
 The transcripts must be official and sealed in an envelope.
-If a student-athlete completes a summer school course, a separate transcript may be required by the NCAA if the class was taken at another school. - 15.2.3 NCAA List of Approved High School Courses.
+If a student-athlete completes a summer school course, a separate transcript may be required by the NCAA if the class was taken at another school. - 14.2.3 NCAA List of Approved High School Courses.
 The NCAA will only accept courses that are listed on the NCAA approved course list.
 It is very important to ensure that the courses you are taking are on the list provided by your school to the NCAA.
-A list of approved courses can be found on the NCAA's website. - 15.2.4 Test Scores.
-SAT and ACT test scores must be submitted directly from the testing center.
-The NCAA will not accept a test score that is listed on a transcript.
-To have your test scores sent to the NCAA Eligibility Center, the student must enter the code 9999 in the recipient's section. - 15.2.4.1 SAT Test Score.
-Only the English and Math sections of the SAT will be used by the NCAA to determine eligibility; however, your school of choice may require the writing portion for admission to their university. - 15.2.4.2 ACT Test Score.
-The ACT sum test score will be a composite score of all four sections added together.
-The four sections are English, Math, Science, and Reading.
+A list of approved courses can be found on the NCAA's website. - 14.2.4 Standardized Test Scores.
+In January 2023, NCAA Divisions I and II adopted legislation to remove standardized test scores from initial-eligibility requirements.
+The test scores can still be used in the school's admission process and in evaluations for academic scholarships. - 14.2.5 Grade Point Average.
+The NCAA Eligibility Center calculates your core-course grade-point average based on the grades you earn in NCAA approved core courses.
+Only your best grades from the required number of NCAA core courses will be used.
+This means that the cumulative GPA listed on your high school transcript could be different than the NCAA core-course GPA used in your certification.
+Your core-course GPA is based solely on the grades you received in NCAA-approved core courses.
+To find your high school's list of NCAA-approved core courses, visit eligibilitycenter.org/course list.
+Your core-course GPA is calculated on a 4.0 scale.
+Numeric grades such as 92 or 87 are changed to letter grades, such as A or B. As part of this calculation, each grade received is assigned "quality points," as shown in the scale below.
+The Eligibility Center does not use plus or minus grades when calculating your core-course GPA.
+For example, grades of B+, B and B- will each be worth three quality points.
+Weighted honors or advanced placement courses may improve your core-course GPA, but your high school must notify the Eligibility Center that it awards weighted grades in these classes.
+In "Pass/Fail" grading situations, the Eligibility Center will assign your high school's lowest passing grade for a course in which you received a "Pass" grade.
+For most high schools, the lowest passing grade is a D, so the Eligibility Center generally assigns a D as a passing grade.

-15.3 DIVISION I ELIGIBILITY
+14.3 DIVISION I ELIGIBILITY